George Voinovich: Governor of Ohio (1991–1998)

+Elections

-In 1990, Voinovich was nominated by the Republicans to replace Governor Richard F. Celeste, a Democrat who was barred from running for a third consecutive term.
-Voinovich defeated the Democratic nominee, Anthony J. Celebrezze Jr.
+In the 1990 Ohio gubernatorial election, Voinovich was nominated by the Republicans to replace Governor Dick Celeste, a Democrat who was barred from running for a third consecutive term.
+He selected Representative Mike DeWine as his running mate for lieutenant governor.
+Voinovich defeated the Democratic nominee, Attorney General Anthony J. Celebrezze Jr., by 11 percentage points.

-First term
+Voinovich was reelected in the 1994 Ohio gubernatorial election, defeating Democrat Rob Burch with 72 percent of the vote, the largest share of the vote of any governor up for election that year and the largest margin of victory for any Ohio governor in the 20th century.
+For his reelection, Voinovich chose Nancy Hollister as his running mate for lieutenant governor (who would become Ohio's first female lieutenant governor) to replace DeWine, who successfully ran for Senate the same year.

+Tenure

+Voinovich's tenure as governor saw Ohio's unemployment rate fall to a 25-year low.
+The state created more than 500,000 new jobs, the Medicaid growth rate was cut by more than two-thirds, and enrollment in welfare was cut in half.
 During his first four years, he pulled Ohio out of a $1.5 billion deficit and led efforts to reform welfare and eliminate unfunded mandates.
 In 1991, Voinovich served as the Chairman of the Midwestern Governors Association.
-Voinovich was reelected in 1994, defeating Democrat Robert L. Burch Jr. with 72% of the vote, the largest share of the vote of any governor up for election that year and the largest margin of victory for any Ohio governor in the 20th century.
-During his second term, Voinovich appointed Nancy Hollister, the state's first female lieutenant governor, and Cincinnati mayor Kenneth Blackwell, the state treasurer who became the first African-American to hold state office in Ohio.

-Voinovich's tenure as governor saw Ohio's unemployment rate fall to a 25-year low.
-The state created more than 500,000 new jobs, the Medicaid growth rate was cut by more than two-thirds, and enrollment in welfare was cut in half.
-Under Voinovich, Ohio was ranked No. 1 in the nation by Site Selection Magazine for new and expanding business facilities.

-Second term
+To replace Mary Ellen Withrow, who became the U.S. Treasurer, he appointed Cincinnati mayor Kenneth Blackwell as state treasurer, the first African-American to hold statewide office in Ohio.
+Blackwell would win election to a full term in the 1994 Ohio State Treasurer election.

 In 1995, Voinovich was named Public Official of the Year by the National Journal.
 He is credited with leading efforts to create a public voucher plan that used public funds to pay tuition at church-affiliated schools.
 After significant litigation over the program, the US Supreme Court ruled in a 5–4 decision that the program did not violate the constitutional prohibition against promoting religion in public schools.
 By the end of his second term, Ohio led the nation in percentage of eligible children participating in the Head Start Program.

 When the state legislature wanted to close Central State University, Ohio's only historically black state-supported college, Voinovich stepped in by appointing a new board and convincing John Garland to become president.

 As both mayor and governor, Voinovich helped to advertise Cleveland as the true birthplace of rock and roll.
 Beginning in 1985 Voinovich, the City of Cleveland and the State of Ohio began lobbying for the Rock and Roll Hall of Fame and Museum to be built in Cleveland.
 It eventually opened in 1995.
 As a nod to his efforts, the Hall's main atrium was renamed the George V. Voinovich Atrium.